Pet Insurance Blog

 Here are the main reasons why people get pet insurance:

-• Veterinary bills can be hefty.
-Americans spent an estimated $32.3 billion¹ on veterinary care and products in 2021, which is an increase by about $2 billion from 2020.
-With pet health insurance, when an unexpected vet visit occurs, you may easily pay with your credit card, submit a claim, and if it is accepted, you will be reimbursed by the end of the week.
+Americans spent an estimated $32.3 billion on veterinary care and products in 2021, representing a nearly $1 billion increase from 2020.3 With pet health insurance, when an unexpected vet visit occurs, you may easily pay with your credit card, submit a claim, and if it is accepted, you will be reimbursed by the end of the week.

-• It’s better than having a savings account.
-Instead of relying on a savings account, which can take years to accumulate enough money to cover even one major vet bill, purchasing an insurance policy is a great way to make sure you can afford the best veterinary care as soon as your pet needs it.
+Instead of relying on a savings account, which can take years to accumulate enough money to cover even one major vet bill.
+Purchasing an insurance policy is a great way to make sure you can afford the best veterinary care as soon as your pet needs it.

 What Pet Insurance Covers